 Qeshm Island, a place only known to the few travelers who actually made it all the way down South to the Persian Gulf.
-The island is nothing but out of the way of almost everyone’s itinerary, it is nonetheless worth the visit though; especially if you spend a good amount of time in Iran.
-Whilst you find cities and deserts all over Iran, the nature of Qeshm Island is a completely different, and will make you feel like you are in a completely new country.
+The island is nothing but out of the way of almost everyone’s Iran itinerary, it is nonetheless worth the visit though; especially if you spend a good amount of time in Iran.
+Whilst you find cities and deserts all over Iran, the nature of Qeshm Island is a completely different, and will make you feel like you are in a completely new country, a place that deserves a place on your Iran bucket list.
 Getting there is easy, transportation on the island, however, a bit challenging.
 Read below my favorite things to do, and my practical tips for travel in Qeshm Island, Iran.

 Where is Qeshm Island

 The island of is located in the Persian Gulf, which is where the Southern Iranian border meets the sea.
 Qeshm is a popular destination for locals, and seems to be gaining more popularity with foreigners traveling the country of Iran.
 We certainly loved traveling here, and would highly recommend it to anyone who wants to see more of the off the beaten path Iran.
 To give you a better idea where Qeshm is located please find a map below!